The Adventures of Bloggard

 On this job there were six musicians.
 They started out in a bad mood.
 Because it was a free gig, they were supposed to be able to bring girlfriends and everybody was to get a free meal, but the staff made the musicians and their girlfriends eat in the kitchen, which didn’t exactly impress the girls as the boys had planned.

 They played the first set, and things were going OK until Larry came to his big trumpet solo.
 As he stepped up to the front and raised his trumpet, the second valve came loose and popped into the air.
-He didn’t pause, but grabbed his trombone and began to play.
+He didn’t pause; he just grabbed his trombone and began to play.
 But he was rattled.

 At the end of the song, Larry said “Let’s re-group at the bar.”